atikul-islam-sajib/ReceipeBot/README.md

-# RecipeBot using Langchain, VectorDB
+# RecipeBot using Langchain, VectorDB, & OpenAI APIs

 RecipeBot is an advanced conversational assistant designed to help users find recipes based on the ingredients they have on hand.
 Utilizing a collection of PDF files containing diverse recipes, RecipeBot processes these documents, stores the information in a database, and efficiently retrieves relevant recipes in response to user queries.